meehleibt/caleb-and-sabrina/src/pages/faq.md

 - [InterContinental Hotel Suites Cleveland](https://maps.app.goo.gl/B63KyDp3xYbY4CMG8) – 1.1 miles

 ### Where can we park?
-All guests, whether they are staying at the Residence Inn next door or otherwise, have permission from the hotel to use their parking lot.
-The parking lot is just across the street from the Ballroom at Park Lane.
+The Ballroom at Park Lane offers ample parking next door for guests.
+Those staying at the nearby Residence Inn also have use of their parking lot.

 ### When should we arrive?
 To allow yourself enough time to greet friends and family, find a seat, and get comfortable, we ask that guests arrive 30 minutes to an hour before the ceremony start time at 4pm.
 Per the venue, seating will not be permitted after 3:45pm.